aoloe/scribus-manual-colors/NOTES.md

 ## Paper color

+- In scribus you can define a paper color in the document settings.
+The color will be shown on the canvas but not exported to pdf.
+- In the remote case, you might want to set a solid color that should be pritned, you will have to draw a colored rectange on a background layer.

 on april 25, 2016, vlada writes to the mailing list:

 Every color you want to print will add on top of another.
 If you print